Everything You Need to Know About Heat Pumps: How They Work, Benefits, and Installation Guide

 Installation Costs

-The installation of water-source heat pumps typically costs between £7,000 and £12,000 ($9,000 to $16,000 USD).
-Costs vary depending on the specific water source, the type of system used, and installation complexity.
+Installation typically costs between £7,000 and £12,000.
+Prices vary depending on the specific water source, the type of system used and the complexity of the installation.

 Will You Save Money on Your Energy Bills?